eengl/ncepvpn/README.md

 ## Usage

-On First run, `ncepvpn` will ask for your VPN user name and will store in file `$HOME/.ncepvpn`.
-This file will hold your VPN username.
+On First run, `ncepvpn` will ask for your the NCEP VPN hostname and your username.
+This information will be stored in `$HOME/.ncepvpn`.

 ```shell
 user@computer:~$ ncepvpn